Online Therapy For Mental Health: Can I Pay For Telehealth Therapy With Insurance?

 Are online therapy platforms covered?

-If you are considering an online therapy platform, it may be helpful to know that such online therapy providers typically do not accept insurance.
+If you are considering an online therapy platform and want to use your insurance, it may be important to ask your provider if they accept insurance before scheduling an appointment.
 You will likely be unable to find online therapy that accepts insurance unless you follow the process of finding a specific provider as outlined above.
 Online therapy platforms must consider a variety of licensing and liability laws pertaining to delivering online mental health care, and as a result, many of them do not engage with the health insurance process.

 If your health insurance plan offers reimbursement for mental health services with licensed therapists, you may be able to find indirect coverage for therapy through services like BetterHelp.
 You can submit a claim yourself, not through the online mental health care provider, for the costs you have incurred.
 Your insurance plan may then reimburse you for all or some of the costs.
 Again, you might want to confirm this with your insurance plan before assuming that your expenses will be covered.